abdfaizaan/mslearn-openai/Instructions/Labs/06-use-own-data.md

 # Lab 06: Add your data for RAG with Azure OpenAI Service

-## Estimated Duration: 75 minutes
+## Estimated Duration: 75 Minutes

 ## Lab Overview
 In this lab, you will learn how to connect your own data to the Azure OpenAI Service for Retrieval-Augmented Generation (RAG).